colinrozzi/fs-mcp-server/SPECIFICATION.md

 ### Path Validation

-All operations are constrained to a configurable root directory.
+All operations are constrained to a configurable set of allowed directories.
 The server will:

 1. Canonicalize all paths to resolve symlinks and relative paths
-2. Validate that the resulting path is contained within the designated root directory
+2. Validate that the resulting path is contained within at least one of the designated allowed directories
-3. Reject any attempts to access paths outside the root with appropriate error messages
+3. Reject any attempts to access paths outside the allowed directories with appropriate error messages

 ### Configuration

-The root directory can be specified through:
+The allowed directories can be specified through:
-- Environment variable: `FS_SERVER_ROOT`
+- Environment variable: `FS_ALLOWED_DIRS` (comma-separated list)
-- Command-line argument: `--root-dir <path>`
+- Command-line argument: `--allowed-dirs <paths>` (comma-separated list)
+- Configuration file: `--config-file <path>` (one directory per line)
-- Default: Current working directory if neither is specified
+- Default: Current working directory if none of the above is specified

 ## Tools